BasilBarnabyCa/asp-net-tailwind-starter/README.md

 To ensure our Tailwind CSS is built and up-to-date before every build of our ASP.NET Core application, we modify the project file to include our `site.css` and `tailwind.config.js` in the list of files to check.
 Additionally, we define a custom MSBuild target to run our Tailwind build script:

+Add the following snippet to your `.csproj` file.
+Place it right below the first `<PropertyGroup>` property.

 ```xml
 <ItemGroup>
   <UpToDateCheckBuilt Include="wwwroot/css/site.css" Set="Css" />